Take 30 is about raising awareness for what it's like to live with hearing loss.

 Learn by following the video below, courtesy of the New Zealand Sign Language Dictionary, http://nzsl.nz.

-Lipreading is a difficult skill to learn and even people who are good at it have to guess a lot of what is being said.
-Only about 30% of lip patterns are recognisable.
+Lipreading is a difficult skill to learn.
+Even people who are good at it have to guess a lot of what is being said.
+This is because only about 30% of lip patterns are recognisable.

 Context is very important.
-Make sure the person lipreading you has understood the topic you’re talking about - as lipreading can lead to many possible 'readings.'
+Make sure the person lipreading you has understood the topic you’re talking about - as lipreading can lead to many possible 'readings,’ as you’ll see in the humorous video from BadLipReading.com below.

 Introduce Yourself in NZSL